jigpu/linuxwacom-wiki-archive/wiki/Fixed_device_files_with_udev.md

 When you examine the longer 60-wacom.rules you'll see a similar script being run, with a large table of specific tablet/tablet PC matches embedded in it.
-As you can see a rule first matches the Wacom vendor ID 056a, and to provide a unique match, matches the tablet/tablet PC product ID.
+As you can see a rule in the table first matches the Wacom vendor ID 056a, and to provide a unique match, matches the tablet/tablet PC product ID.
 The rule then goes on to create the symlink for that unique tablet.
 So if you have more than one tablet on your system, or your system already has a 60-wacom.rules (the number and name varies depending on the distribution) then the *Systems with more than one Wacom devices* is the 60-wacom.rules you need.
 If your model isn't in it, it is not difficult to add it.

 Enter *lsusb* in a terminal and examine the Wacom line.
 That will contain the tablet's product ID.
 Simply duplicate a line in the table